Shakespeare is one of the most famous writers in history!

 One of the most famous depictions of Shakespeare features the playwright with a gold hoop earring in his left ear.
 This was a creative and bohemian look in the Elizabethan and Jacobean eras.

-When Shakespeare died in 1616, the words “curst be he that moves my bones” were inscribed on his grave – to prevent grave robbers.
+When Shakespeare died on April 23, 1616, the words “curst be he that moves my bones” was inscribed on his grave – to prevent grave robbers.

 Many people are skeptical as to whether Shakespeare was truly the author of the plays attributed to him.